jamesamiller/dotfiles/README.md

 git config --global user.email "$GIT_AUTHOR_EMAIL"
 ```

 You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
-It’s probably better to this repository instead, though.
+It’s probably better to fork this repository instead, though.